denvermccarthy/hello-led/README.md

 ### Setup:

-Wire up the LED to GPIO 2 (or whichever pin you're using).
+Wire up the LED to GPIO 26

-Flash the code using Arduino IDE / PlatformIO.
+Flash the code using Arduino IDE

-Watch the blink!
+🚨  🚨  🚨  🚨